ciarte/block_note/README.md

 The iconData of the blocks corresponds to the Material Icons.

-Next steps/improvements
+6. **Next steps/improvements**
 Display a clearer visual indicator for notes pending synchronization.

 Handle conflicts if the same note is edited offline and online before syncing.

-Support for multiple users on the same app.
+Support for multiple users within the same application, allowing for the creation of notes by a single group of users.

 Add unit and integration tests to ensure proper offline/online synchronization.

+7. **link to appstore**